yaroslav/bundlebun/README.md

 ### Integrations

-Running `rake bun:install` tries to detect already-loaded gems and run the corresponding installation tasks.
+`rake bun:install` will detect already-loaded gems and run the corresponding installation tasks.

 Alternatively, you can ensure an integration is loaded and the necessary modules are patched by calling methods that look like `Bundlebun::Integration::IntegrationName.bun!`: more on that below.